Easy Banana Muffins

 - In a large bowl whisk together the flour, sugar, baking powder, and salt.

-- Fold in the mashed banana.
+- Gently fold in the mashed banana.

 - Evenly divide the batter between the muffin cups filling about 3/4 full.